I want to design on-site systems in Ontario, do I have to have a license?

 How do I obtain a license to design on-site systems in Ontario?

 In order to obtain a license to install or design on-site systems in Ontario, interested persons must pass the appropriate written examination.
 Building Code exams are now being delivered by Humber College.
-Humber College will be offering the exam both online or in test centres across the province.
+Humber College will be offering the exam both online or in test centers across the province.
 To apply to write an examination you will need a Building Code Identification Number (BCIN).
 Anyone writing a Building Code examination for the first time will require a BCIN in order to register for an examination with Humber College.
 This must only be obtained for the first exam – your BCIN will not change for subsequent additional building code qualifications.

 In order to become a licensed third party Designer, an applicant must pass the Designer Legal/Process exam in addition to the On-Site Sewage Systems Technical Exam.